emtee40/SurvivalManual-wiki/Medicine.md

 > **WARNING**
 >
 > Use herbal medicines with extreme care, and only when you lack or have limited medical supplies.
 Some herbal medicines are dangerous and may cause further damage or even death.
-[Chapter 9](09) explains some basic herbal medicine treatments.
+[This chapter](MedicinalPlants) explains some basic herbal medicine treatments.